The use of digital evidence to combat police misconduct and mass violence

 - Ph.D.
 Tilburg University, 2014

-Jesse Reynolds is an Emmett/Frankel Fellow in Environmental Law and Policy at UCLA School of Law for 2018-2020.
-He researches how society can develop norms, rules, and institutions to manage transboundary environmental problems, particularly those involving new technologies.
-While his approach is centered in international environmental law, Reynolds draws from other disciplines, including international relations and economics.
-His research focusses on the governance of climate engineering, a group of proposed methods to intentionally intervene in earth systems at large scales in order to counterbalance anthropogenic climate change.
-Reynolds’s book The Governance of Solar Geoengineering was recently published by Cambridge University Press, and his articles have appeared in Global Environmental Politics, Wiley Interdisciplinary Reviews: Climate Change, the Minnesota Journal of Law, Science & Technology, International Studies Review, the Journal of Environmental Law, and elsewhere.
+Jesse Reynolds is an Emmett/Frankel Fellow in Environmental Law and Policy at UCLA School of Law for 2018-2021.
+He researches and teaches how society can develop norms, rules, procedures, and institutions to manage environmental opportunities and challenges, particularly those involving new technologies.
+While his approach is centered within international environmental law, he draws upon other disciplines, including international relations and economics.
+Reynolds has extensively researched geoengineering (climate engineering), a group of proposed methods to intentionally intervene in earth systems at large scales in order to counterbalance anthropogenic climate change.
+His book The Governance of Solar Geoengineering: Managing Climate Change in the Anthropocene was published on Cambridge University Press in 2019.
+Reynolds is also currently exploring the roles of new biotechnologies, such as gene drives, and artificial intelligence in the conservation of biodiversity and facilitating sustainability more generally.